Bumgarner finishes rehab, 'ready to contribute'

-San Francisco Giants ace Madison Bumgarner, who has not pitched in the majors since suffering a sprained AC joint in his pitching shoulder and bruised ribs in a dirt bike accident on April 20, is ready to return and make a difference.
+San Francisco Giants ace Madison Bumgarner, who has not pitched in the majors since suffering a sprained AC joint in his pitching shoulder and bruised ribs in a dirt bike accident on April 20, is ready to return.

 "I'm ready to help contribute like I should've been doing this whole time," the 2014 World Series MVP told reporters after an 86-pitch outing for Class A San Jose on Monday night.

 "It sucks.
 I put myself in this spot.
 I wish I wouldn't have.
-I've tried to make the best of it, and still am."
+I've tried to make the best of it and still am."

 After striking out eight and giving up just two singles in six innings of work, Bumgarner deemed himself ready for Saturday's game against the San Diego Padres.